1 Cu Ft Water Weight

 The Weight of 1 Cubic Foot of Water: The Baseline

-Under standard conditions – specifically, at a temperature of 4° Celsius (39.2° Fahrenheit) and at standard atmospheric pressure – 1 cubic foot of pure water weighs approximately 62.4 pounds (lbs) or 28.3 kilograms (kg).
-This is often referred to as the density of water, expressed as 62.4 lb/ft³.
-It's important to remember that this is a commonly used approximation; the actual weight can vary slightly depending on several factors.
+Under standard conditions – specifically, at a temperature of 4° Celsius (39.In real terms, 2° Fahrenheit) and at standard atmospheric pressure – 1 cubic foot of pure water weighs approximately 62.
+4 pounds (lbs) or 28.That's why 3 kilograms (kg).
+Worth adding: this is often referred to as the density of water, expressed as 62.
+In practice, 4 lb/ft³. make sure to remember that this is a commonly used approximation; the actual weight can vary slightly depending on several factors.

 Factors Affecting the Weight of 1 Cubic Foot of Water